Summer hands you dozens of natural chances to practise English, as long as you know what to say.

 What English phrases are most useful for a summer in Malta?

-Everyday essentials — greetings, ordering food and drink, asking for directions, and beach and travel vocabulary.
-The guide above gives ready-to-use examples.
+The everyday essentials: greetings, ordering food and drink, asking for directions, and a bit of beach and travel vocabulary.
+The guide above gives you ready-to-use examples.

 How can I practise these phrases while I'm in Malta?

-Use them for real — with your host family, classmates and locals.
+Use them for real, with your host family, your classmates and locals.
 Living in English is the fastest way to make new phrases stick.

 Do I need to know grammar to use these phrases?

-No. Fixed phrases get you communicating straight away, and the grammar behind them becomes clearer as your course progresses.
+No. Fixed phrases get you communicating straight away, and the grammar behind them becomes clearer as your course goes on.

 Will my course cover practical spoken English like this?